 What does it mean to be grateful?
 Defined as “the quality of being thankful; readiness to show appreciation for and to return kindness.”
 It’s the ability to see good in other things, outside of your own self.
 According to the Greater Good Magazine, appreciation and gratitude, although linked, have a nuanced difference.
 Researchers define appreciation as “the act of acknowledging the goodness in life—in other words, seeing the positives in events, experiences, or other people (like our colleagues).”
 Gratitude goes a step further: it recognizes how the positive things in our lives—like a success at work—are often due to forces outside of ourselves, particularly the efforts of other people.

-Appreciation and gratitude are instrumental to a positive working culture and can help to transform the way employees work.
+Appreciation and gratitude are instrumental to a positive working culture and can help to transform the way employees work and improve internal PR.
 Practicing these two things can help build deeper connections among the workforce and approaches to work itself.

 5 reasons why gratitude is essential in your organization